-The Models of Translational Research which we have developed and tested show a range of ways that MESHGuides are created through collaboration (MESHConnect) and kept up to date.
+Student teachers, class teachers, school leaders and professional development leaders, research funders and NGOs, policy makers and civil servants all use MESHGuides in different ways – for personal development, for looking for ideas and expertise, for looking for research gaps.
+The Models of Translational Research which we have developed and tested show a range of ways that MESHGuides are created from these different user groups, different types of research and through collaboration and kept up to date.

 How you use MESHGuides depends on your responsibilities, the challenges you face, the extent of your professional knowledge and the training you have had.
 Here are some examples: